nodamu/nodamu/README.md

 ## Hi there 👋:fire: :juggling_person:
 I'm Nicholas, a software engineer interested in computer vision, mlops, cloud,open source projects and building tech communities.
-If you find anything interesting in my repo feel free to to and fork and make pull requests.
+If you find anything interesting in my repo feel free to and fork and make pull requests.

 Currently:
 - I help organize at [Artificial Intelligence Association Ghana](https://aiagh.net/)